kailash-manasarovar/statement/docs/timeline/2024/september.md

 ![I just killed a man to watch him die](../../content/images/fake-accounts/i%20just%20killed%20a%20man.png)

 - And a warning to me about murder maybe.
-- I was going back to my flat at the end of September and I think they really intended to poison me to get rid of me seeing as I just wouldn't leave Denia.
+- I was going back to my flat at the end of September and I think they really intended to poison me to get rid of me seeing as I just wouldn't leave Dénia.
-- It must have been extremely annoying that I never left, but I'm conscious, even now, that leaving Denia means I'm open to being targeted out of sight, in a far worse manner probably.
+- It must have been extremely annoying that I never left, but I'm conscious, even now, that leaving Dénia means I'm open to being targeted out of sight, in a far worse manner probably.

 ![Murder warning](../../content/images/fake-accounts/murder-warning.png)